-- All packaging materials, volumes and supply chains should be declared and evidence provided upon request. - No upholstery product should include polystyrene packaging. - All plastic should include a minimum of 30% recycled content supported by evidence. - All cardboard packaging should be sourced from traceable and responsible timber sources.
+- All packaging materials, volumes and supply chains should be declared and evidence provided upon request. - No upholstery product should include polystyrene packaging. - All plastic should include a minimum of 30% recycled content evidenced by Global Recycled Standard (GRS) certification or equivalent. - All cardboard packaging should be sourced from traceable and responsible timber sources.